asoffer/Icarus/docs/tour.md

 Arrays are contiguous, fixed-size chunks of memory that hold data all of the same type.
-The type of an array is written `[N; T]` where `T` is the type of data held in the array, and `N` is the size of the array.
+The type of an array is written `[N; T]` where `T` is the type of data held in the array, and `N` is the length of the array.
 Arrays can be constructed with a comma-separated list of values surrounded by square brackets.